 1.2.4.4 Comments to the Resource Data Working Group Report

-(1) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff, or ERCOT may comment on the RDWG Report.
+(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the RDWG Report.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the committee (i.e., RDWG and/or ROS) considering the RRGRR within three Business Days of submittal.

 (2) The comments on the RDWG Report will be considered at the next regularly scheduled RDWG or ROS meeting where the RRGRR is being considered.